Barbara Rosenthal facts for kids

 Although all Rosenthal's work is presented in a straightforward manner, her video is the most deceptively simple.
 The videos are often very brief, and like her other works, consist of text (sometimes onscreen, and sometimes in a title pun) and/or performance and/or single-shot surreal photography, or straight-on cinematography.
 These images and texts come directly from observation of a real phenomenon often shot in the course of her real life.
 Then, if a more profound significance becomes apparent to her, they are presented without adulteration or commentary, either with or without juxtaposition of related footage to reveal a personal vision that is often considered political.

 It is this simple exposure of real, extant phenomenon, without "artistic" additions, that reveals her world view, which often seems bleak.
 Nevertheless, much of it contains wry humor.
 It is often honed and remade, with sections added and refined over the years.
 One such video is Dead Heat, which premiered at her mini-retrospective at The Directors Lounge in Berlin, June 25, 2009.
 It is a three-minute piece consisting of four horizontal split-screen segments which were shot in different video gauges between 1987 and 2009.
 In each segment, a figure transverses the screen, apparently in real time, from left to right: a bird, a horse, herself, a ship.
 But because each takes its own time, Rosenthal repeats the transverse crossing, so they lap each other.
 But she has mathematically tweaked the timing, so that each figure enters the screen on frame one and leaves the screen on the final frame, simultaneously.
 The bird, being the fastest, repeats the traverse many times, and the ship (which was shot from her window on the Hudson), only once.
 The horse (ridden by one of her children across the cornfield of one of her friends) and herself (in a park in Berlin) cross at their own speed.
-The title, Dead Heat, is an American pun that means a tied race, so, upon analysis, it can be understood to mean that our lives as individuals might be lived according to our own natures, but we all begin with the same first step, and we all end, together, in death.
+The title, Dead Heat, is an pun on a tied race, so, upon analysis, it can be understood to mean that our lives as individuals might be lived according to our own natures, but we all begin with the same first step, and we all end, together, in death.

 Despite the seriousness of her themes, most videos are presented through an absurdist perspective, revealing the difficulty of true human communication.
 Nevertheless, her work forces an attempt "to understand our entire species."